-- Group sponsorship on conference speaking proposals.
+Group sponsorship on conference speaking proposals.

 Mentoring services and much more.

 Volunteer Advisory Committee

-Publication Coordinator: Adele Abrams
+Content Coordinator: Adele Abrams

-Body of Knowledge: Frank D’Orsi
+Body of Knowledge Chair: Frank D’Orsi

 The American Mining Industry infuses the nation's economy with an annual economic impact of over $500 billion while paying approximately $8 billion in taxes and over $14 billion in wages and benefits to miners and their families.
 To sustain our standard of living, 47,000 pounds of newly mined material must be produced for every man, woman and child in the country each and every year.
 Consider the material used in the foundation of your house, the roads you travel and the energy you rely on.
 Even the computer you are using is made from some 30 different minerals.